lowdrant/mySatComm/README.md

 # mySatComm
-Homebrew groundstation for receiving data from satellites
+Homebrew groundstation for receiving data from satellites.
+Servos are controlled via Raspberry Pi, and DSP is handled through the GNU Radio and GPredict programs.

 ## Installation
-Run [install.sh](install.sh) to install all dependencies
+Run [install.sh](install.sh) to install all dependencies on Raspian

 ## Software/Retailer Links
 * [GPredict](http://gpredict.oz9aec.net/) - Satellite tracking and antenna actuation software